ralugr/datacollector/README.md

 ### Default Drivers

-The data collector app comes with two default drivers: cli.Writer - for logging to the console and file.Writer - for logging to a file.
+The data collector app comes with two default drivers:
+  * [cli.Writer](pkg/drivers/cli/writer.go) - for logging to the console
+  * [file.Writer](pkg/drivers/file/writer.go) - for logging to a file

-These drivers support both plain text and JSON encoding.
+These drivers support both plain text and JSON encoding through the `SetEncoding` function.
 Their default encoding is plain text.

-#### CLI Driver Example
+**CLI Driver Example**

 ```go
 func main() {